openwdl/wdl/SPEC.md

 </p>
 </details>

-##### `gpu`
+##### Hardware Accelerators (`gpu` and ✨ `fpga`)

 * Accepted type: `Boolean`
 * Default value: `false`

-The `gpu` attribute provides a way to accommodate modern workflows that are increasingly becoming reliant on GPU computations.
-This attribute simply indicates to the execution engine that a task requires a GPU to run to completion.
-A task with this flag set to `true` is guaranteed to only run if a GPU is a available within the runtime environment.
-It is the responsibility of the execution engine to check prior to execution whether a GPU is provisionable, and if not, preemptively fail the task.
+The `gpu` and `fpga` attributes indicate to the execution engine whether a task requires a GPU and/or FPGA accelerator to run to completion.
+The execution engine must guarantee that at least one of each of the request types of accelerators is available or immediately fail the task prior to instantiating the command.

-This attribute *cannot* request any specific quantity or types of GPUs to make available to the task.
-Any such information should be provided using an execution engine-specific attribute.
+The [`accelerators` hint](#✨-accelerators) can be used to request specific attributes for the provisioned accelerators (e.g., quantity, model, driver version).

 <details>
 <summary>